monty888/nostr_bots/README.md

 # todo

+- [ ] get the inbox code working
+- [ ] add support for nip44 encryption and not just nip4
 - [ ] relay needs to be parsed from command line at least plus other options
 - [ ] min basic commands for the bitcoin bot + simple web interface?